 #1 Merchant Account for QuickBooks

-CDG Commerce takes the top position for QuickBooks payment integration as one of the best choices for seamless payments and accounting.
+CDG Commerce takes a top position for QuickBooks payment integration as one of the best choices for integrating credit card payments and accounting.
 This provider can assist businesses with various integration options such as determining the appropriate payment gateway for third-party paid and free software plug-ins as well and assist in custom software integrations via APIs and developer tools.
 CDG Commerce, however, does not have a direct integration with QuickBooks Online.